jsor/jcarousel/docs/reference/configuration.rst

     <http://api.jquery.com/animate/#animate-properties-options>`_
     accepts as second argument or a function.

-    A function will be called in the context of the carousel instance and with 2 arguments: The first is a hash of css properties (ie. ``{left: -400}``) and the second is a function which must be called as a callback.
+    A function will be called in the context of the carousel instance with 2 arguments: The first is a hash of css properties (ie. ``{left: -400}``) and the second is a function which must be called after the animation is completed.

     The function is then responsible for animating the list and executing the callback after the animation is finished.